 - Discounted Cash Flow Analysis - In a nutshell, discounted cash flow analysis uses the time value of money with an estimation of a company's future cash flows.
 And the sum of the present value of all future cash flows is the intrinsic value.
 Keep in mind there are several variables that need to be accounted for in this type of analysis.

 - Asset-Based Valuation - This is another popular method of calculating intrinsic value.
 You simply add up all of a company's assets, both tangible and intangible, and then subtract its liabilities.

 Unfortunately, when it comes to stocks, calculating intrinsic value isn't so straight forward.
 Some people feel that intrinsic value is the present value of the business’ future cash flows.

 Others believe it is all the available facts that determine value.
 Therefore, an intrinsic value calculator may be necessary.

 What’s more, there are multiple calculation methods used depending on the person doing the calculation.
-Basically there three different methods used to calculate intrinsic value:

 There's a difference between buying cheap stocks and buying stocks for less than they’re truly worth.
 And this is the core concept of value investing; buy cheap stocks, not cheap looking stocks.